 1. What Are the Parents’ Temperaments Like?

 But if your pup’s parents are prone to aggression, submissiveness, friendliness, or any other characteristics, it’s good to know what to expect.
-An introduction to the parents is the first glimpse into who your puppy will be all grown up.
+An introduction to the parents is the first glimpse into what your puppy will be like when all grown up.

-Certain traits might stick out to you over others, too.
+Certain traits might stick out to you over others too.
 For instance, if you want a protective guard dog, having a parent that is proven to take on this role is essential.
-Or rather, if you want a lazy lap dog companion, a parent carrying these traits makes it more likely your pup will, too.
+Or rather, if you want a lazy lap dog companion, a parent carrying these traits makes it more likely your pup will.

 2. Is a Puppy Deposit Required?

-Most breeders want to know that their pup’s potential forever homes are totally serious about their new family addition.
+Most breeders want to know that their pup’s potential forever home is totally serious about their new family addition.
 If you put a deposit down on your chosen puppy, this shows your sense of responsibility and commitment to this animal.

 If the breeder you pick requires a deposit, you must know to factor the cost into your budget.